tarunbansal/Machine-Learning/Fisher/README.md

 Fisher’s dataset is available in Matlab (fisheriris.mat) and is widely available on the web(e.g., Wikipedia).
 The dataset consists of 50 examples of three types of iris flowers.
 The sepaland petal measurements can be used to classify the examples into the three types of flowers.

 We write a Matlab program leastsq.m to “train” a classifier using Least Sqares based on 40 labeled examples of each of the three flower types and then test the performance of the classifier using the remaining 10 examples from each type.
 Then we repeat this with many different randomly chosen subsets of training and test.
-The average test error (number of mistakes divided by 30) is **0.0387**
+The average test error (number of mistakes divided by 30) is :

+**avg_of_all_classification_errors = 0.0387**

 Now we perform the above process while using Landweber(landweber.m) and SGD(sgd.m) iterative algorithms.
 We also comapare their convergence speeds.